Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Edge-Colored Variant

 This refers to the case that $\mu'$ maps $G_i^{u,v}$ to $G_i^{u',v'}$ such that $(u',v')\neq(u,v)$, which corresponds to mapping the gadget to a gadget connecting a different pair of vertices (but by an edge of the same color).

-For $u,v,u',v'$ and $i$ as above, if $\mu'(u)=u'$ and $\mu'(v)=v'$, then a gadget that connects $u$ and $v$ in $G'$ is mapped to a gadget that does not connects them in $\mu'(G')$ (but rather connects the vertices $u'$ and $v'$, whereas either $u'\neq u$ or $v'\neq v$).
-So we get a contribution of at least one unit to the difference between $G'$ and $\mu'(G')$ (i.e., the gadget-edge incident at either $u$ or $v$), whereas the number of vertices in this gadget is $k$.
+For $u,v,u',v'$ and $i$ as above, if $\mu'(u)=u'$ and $\mu'(v)=v'$, then a gadget that connects $u$ and~$v$ in $G'$ is mapped to a gadget that does not connects them in $\mu'(G')$ (but rather connects the vertices $u'$ and $v'$, whereas either $u'\neq u$ or $v'\neq v$).
+So, due to the gadget-edge incident at either $u$ or $v$, we get a contribution of at least one unit to the difference between~$G'$ and $\mu'(G')$, whereas the number of vertices in this gadget is $k$.
 Hence, the contribution is proportional to the number of non-fixed-points of the current type.
-Otherwise (i.e., $(\mu'(u),\mu'(v))\neq(u',v')$), we get a vertex as in Case~3, and get a proportional contribution again. \EDes Hence, the contribution of each of these cases to the difference between $G'$ and $\mu'(G')$ is proportional to the number of vertices involved.
+Otherwise (i.e., $(\mu'(u),\mu'(v))\neq(u',v')$), we get a vertex as in Case~3, and get a proportional contribution again. \EDes Hence, the contribution of each of these cases to the difference between~$G'$ and $\mu'(G')$ is proportional to the number of vertices involved.
 Specifically, if there are $n_i$ vertices in Case~$i$, then we get a contribution-count of at least $\gamma\cdot\sum_{i\in[4]}n_i/k$, where some of these contributions were possibly counted thrice.
 The claim follows. \EPF

-\BR{\em(fitting any desired number of vertices):} Assuming that the hypothesis of Theorem~\ref{colored2std:clm} can be met for any sufficiently large $n\in S\subseteq\N$, Construction~\ref{colored2standard:ct} yields robustly self-ordered $n'$-vertex graphs for any $n'\in\{k\cdot n:n\!\in\!S\}$.
+\BR[Fitting any desired number of vertices] Assuming that the hypothesis of Theorem~\ref{colored2std:clm} can be met for any sufficiently large $n\in S\subseteq\N$, Construction~\ref{colored2standard:ct} yields robustly self-ordered $n'$-vertex graphs for any $n'\in\{k\cdot n:n\!\in\!S\}$, where $k=k(d,c)$ is as in Theorem~\ref{colored2std:clm}.
 To obtain such graphs also for $n'$ that is not a multiple of $k$, we may use two gadgets with a different number of vertices for replacing at least one of the sets of colored edges. \ER